gomorpheus/morpheus-docs/release_notes/current.rst

 - Azure: Morpheus now syncs available (non-preview) AKS Kubernetes versions daily.
 Existing synced versions that are no longer supported by Azure are automatically disabled.
 The table below includes available AKS versions at time of |morphver| release.
 - Clouds: Added scale factor setting for Instance scaling at provision time to all cloud integrations that didn't currently support it
-- Clouds: All Cloud types now have the option to skip |morpheus| Agent installation at provision time.
-Previously this was only supported on the most commonly-used Cloud types
+- Clouds: Xen, Nutanix, Google and Upcloud cloud types now support option to skip |morpheus| Agent installation at provision time.
 - Google Cloud: Added disk type selection support.
 When provisioning (Instances, Apps, Clusters), cloning and reconfiguring, choose standard, balanced or ssd disk types.
 Pricing is synced based on the selected disk type and disk type information is onboarded or updated on Cloud sync
 - Costing: Added a standard costing service with invoice support (Operations > Costing > Invoices) for on-prem clouds to mirror the public cloud real-time costing experience.
 This functionality must be enabled by setting the COSTING field to "Sync Costing" in the Advanced Options section of the add/edit Cloud modal (Infrastructure > Clouds > Selected Cloud > EDIT button)
 - Huawei Cloud: Image upload functionality now supports images greater than 2GB in size.
 When adding/editing the Cloud, set an OBS bucket in the IMAGE STORE field as a permanent store location for |morpheus| virtual images
 - Hyper-V: Added discovery and inventory for Hyper-V Clouds.
 Mark checkbox to "INVENTORY EXISTING INSTANCES" on the add/edit Cloud modal to enable or disable this option.
 As with other Cloud types, discovered VMs can be converted to managed Instances and deleted with or without removing the underlying infrastructure
 - Job Executions: A job execution record is now created for every target the job is run against, previously a record was only created for the last target the job was run against
 - Job Executions: UI updated with a detail page for each job execution providing easier access to process outputs and error messages for each Task and target associated with the job
-- Job Executions: The search bar on the Job Executions tab is updated to search against and return executions based on the target name in addition to the job name which was already searched
 - NSX-T: Create and manage NSX-T load balancer profiles (Infrastructure > Load Balancers > Selected Load Balancer > Profiles Tab), previously this tab was read-only :superscript:`5.2.6`
 - Open Telekom Cloud: Image upload functionality now supports images greater than 2GB in size.
 When adding/editing the Cloud, set an OBS bucket in the IMAGE STORE field as a permanent store location for |morpheus| virtual images
 - Option Types: "Radio List" Option Types can now be added which present options to the provisioning user as radio buttons